jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/gcc/14/O1/divergences/t0001-init/default/divergences.md

     CF: simplify_away at dir.c:2129:8
     CT: ps_strncmp at pathspec.h:135:1
     CF: ps_strncmp at pathspec.h:139:10
-    CT: Jump to external code
+    CT: Jump to external code for _strncmp
-    CF: Jump to external code
+    CF: Jump to external code for _strncmp
     CT: External code
     [...3 more events...]
   Occurrences: 1